 Introduction

 Bacterial infections remain a significant global public health challenge, contributing to substantial morbidity, mortality, and healthcare burdens (Fernandez, 2022; Baker et al., 2022).
-The escalating issue of antimicrobial resistance (AMR) has exacerbated this problem, rendering the treatment of common infections become challenging.
-AMR could results into prolonged hospital stays, more intensive care requirements including cost, and higher mortality rates, posing a severe healthcare burden across the world (Salam et al., 2023; Ahmed et al., 2024).
-Accurate and prompt microbiological investigations are having a pivotal role for the effective management of infections, particularly in healthcare settings where resistant pathogens are more likely to conquer.
-Timely identification of pathogens could facilitate the targeted therapeutic interventions, minimizes unnecessary antibiotic usage, and also improves clinical outcomes (Ventola, 2015; Laxminarayan et al., 2020).
+The escalating issue of antimicrobial resistance (AMR) has exacerbated this problem, rendering the treatment of common infections challenging.
+AMR could result into prolonged hospital stays, more intensive care requirements including cost, and higher mortality rates, posing a severe healthcare burden across the world (Salam et al., 2023; Ahmed et al., 2024).
+Accurate and prompt microbiological investigations are having a pivotal role in the effective management of infections, particularly in healthcare settings where resistant pathogens are more likely to conquer.
+Timely identification of pathogens could facilitate targeted therapeutic interventions, minimizes unnecessary antibiotic usage, and also improves clinical outcomes (Ventola, 2015; Laxminarayan et al., 2020).
 As the prevalence of AMR continues to rise, the refinement of diagnostic methodologies and the enhancement of surveillance protocols have become imperative in combating infections.
-This is particularly critical in regions with high rates of multidrug-resistant (MDR) pathogens, including Escherichia coli, Staphylococcus aureus, and Pseudomonas aeruginosa are the common agents of urinary tract infections (UTIs), wound infections, and pneumonia etc (Kallewaard et al., 2020).
+This is particularly critical in regions with high rates of multidrug-resistant (MDR) pathogens, including Escherichia coli, Staphylococcus aureus, and Pseudomonas aeruginosa which are the common agents of urinary tract infections (UTIs), wound infections, and pneumonia (Kallewaard et al., 2020).

-Globally, bacterial pathogens such as E. coli, Staphylococcus aureus, and Pseudomonas aeruginosa causing significant morbidity and mortality, with rising antimicrobial resistance (AMR) complicating treatment modalities.
+Globally, bacterial pathogens such as E. coli, Staphylococcus aureus, and Pseudomonas aeruginosa cause significant morbidity and mortality, with rising antimicrobial resistance (AMR) complicates treatment modalities.
 In India, E. coli is the leading cause of UTIs, showing resistance to fluoroquinolones and cephalosporins (ICMR, 2020), while MRSA is prevalent in ICUs (Mendiratta et al., 2018) (Sharma et al., 2021).
 However, in Tamil Nadu, E. coli accounts for 35% of UTI cases, with resistance to third-generation cephalosporins and fluoroquinolones (Raja et al., 2022).
-Pseudomonas aeruginosa and Acinetobacter baumannii are major contributors to healthcare associated infections, often involving ventilator-associated pneumonia (VAP) and surgical site infections (SSI) (Kumar et al., 2021) (Baskar et al., 2020).
+Pseudomonas aeruginosa and Acinetobacter baumannii are major contributors to healthcare-associated infections, often involving ventilator-associated pneumonia (VAP) and surgical site infections (SSI) (Kumar et al., 2021) (Baskar et al., 2020).

 Challenges in Diagnosis and Treatment

-Accurate identification of these pathogens, including the detection of mixed infections, is crucial for optimizing therapy and improving patient outcome.
-Conventional bacterial culture remain the gold standard for identifying pathogens in clinical samples due to its ability to isolate organisms, determine antimicrobial susceptibility, and detect mixed infections (Yamin et al., 2023; Avershina et al., 2023).
+Accurate identification of these pathogens, including the detection of mixed infections, is crucial for optimizing therapy and improving patient outcomes.
+Conventional bacterial culture remains the gold standard for identifying pathogens in clinical samples due to its ability to isolate organisms, determine antimicrobial susceptibility, and detect mixed infections (Yamin et al., 2023; Avershina et al., 2023).
 This is critical in guiding effective treatment, particularly amid rising antimicrobial resistance (AMR).
 While molecular techniques like PCR and serology have advanced diagnostics, culture-based methods provide invaluable insights for managing complex infections and tailoring therapies, ensuring precise clinical decision-making.

 This study aims to comprehensively analyze the microbiological profiles of infections in a cohort of 516 patients, focusing on the distribution and prevalence of bacterial pathogens isolated from a variety of clinical samples, including urine, pus, wound swabs, and sputum.
 By examining the relationship between patient demographics and infection types, we aim to identify patterns of pathogen distribution and explore the potential impact of age, gender, and comorbidities on infection susceptibility and microbial profiles.
 Additionally, we seek to evaluate the clinical significance of mixed infections and discuss the role of antimicrobial resistance in shaping treatment strategies.